RepoForks/blog/source/2017-08-15-new-export-options-plist-in-Xcode-9.html.markdown

 overlay: /images/xcode9_blog.jpg
 ---

-Even if Xcode 9 is still in beta, Bitrise already has an Xcode 9 stack, which is used by many of you in experiencing mood. 👨‍🔬
+Even if Xcode 9 is still in beta, Bitrise already has an Xcode 9 stack, which is used by many of you in experimenting mood. 👨‍🔬

 However, several builds fail due to the new export option.
 We are working on an update for the `Xcode Archive` step to automatically detect this new option.
 Until we release the fix, let's see the problem and the solution.

 #Before Xcode 9